vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 ratio of 1.25.
 I've set a reminder to do another check on 2024-12-13.

 UPDATE 2024-12-13: The hearing balance seems to still be around a ratio of 1.25.
+I've set a reminder to do another check on 2024-12-16 (later deferred to 2024-12-17).

-I've set a reminder to do another check on 2024-12-16.
+UPDATE 2024-12-17: The hearing balance seems to still be around a ratio of 1.25, though I now feel like it's hard to really differentiate within the 1.25-1.5 range.
+I've set a reminder to do another check on 2024-12-20.